abairdster/Team-Profile-Generator/README.md

  ## *Installing*

- Jest is used to perform tests on all the class constructors to ensure that they behave as expected.
+ Jest is used to perform tests on all the class constructors.
 The FS node module is used to generate an HTML file from strings written in JavaScript.
-Since the app will work no matter how many team members the user adds to the system, the HTML is built in a piecemeal fashion, starting with the head and part of the body.
-For each team member object created, a new column with a card inside containing the team member information is added.
-Then when the last member has been added, the last bit of the HTML is added to the file.
-One complication experienced during this process was that since the fs.appendFile method is asynchronous, the bottom part of the HTML could be added before the HTML containing information on the last team member had been added.
-In order to deal with this, the function that adds the team member information to the HTML was converted into a promise, and only once the promise was resolved would the bottom part of the HTML be added to the output file.
+Since the app will work no matter how many team members the user adds to the system.
+The HTML is built in a piece by piece mode.
+It all starts with the head and part of the body.
+For each team member the object is created.
+A new column with a card inside containing the team member information is added.
+Then when the last member has been added the last piece of the HTML is added to the file.